aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/speech-doc.rst

 Test the PocketSphinx Recognizer
 ================================
-First, you need to test of the recognizer is working.
+First, you need to test if the recognizer is working.
 To get the best result it is better to have an external Mic connected to you PC either by USB, standard audio or Bluetooth.

 ..
 NOTE::
     Make sure that the Mic you are using is the one that is selected in the sound settings in your PC.
 Try to test your Mic before hands to make sure that the quality is good and check the volume meter.

 Note that ``pocketsphinx`` comes as a packages in ROS Indigo.
-For more details, refer to `the pocketsphinx package <http://wiki.ros.org/pocketsphinx>`_ on ROS WiKi.
+For more details, refer to the `pocketsphinx package <http://wiki.ros.org/pocketsphinx>`_ on ROS WiKi.
-You can find browse the directory of ``pocketsphinx`` package with the command:
+You can browse the directory of ``pocketsphinx`` package with the command:

 .. code-block:: bash